Don't Bury Your Feelings

 Most of us are far better at talking about what we don’t like than about what we enjoy or what touches us deeply.
 Take the time to tell someone who has made your life a little better that they have done so, and you will also feel better for having said it.
 Do your best to spend at least as much energy expressing your positive feelings as you do the negative ones.
 Once you create an emotional balance, your life will start to make more sense.

-Ultimately, we all want to experience and share the good stuff more than the toxic energies that protrude throughout our days, but it can take a little while to develop the habit.
+Ultimately, we all want to experience and share the good stuff more than the toxic stuff that course through our days, but it can take a while to develop the habit.
 It’s not as much about practicing as it is about how you come across and what it feels like when you say what’s truly going on inside your head.

 When you open your mouth, you are also opening your heart, and knowing that someone truly hears what you are feeling and understands you is soothing to your soul.